 Again, this article is aimed at adjusting the banner side of things, since alerts always require user intervention to discard.

-Changing the OS X Notification Banner Persistence Time
+How to Change the Mac Notification Banner Persistence Time

 defaults write com.apple.notificationcenterui bannerTime [time in seconds]

 For example, to have the banner quickly disappear, set it to one second: